kiptechie/ComposeCalorieTracker/README.md

 # My Calorie Tracker
 A simple jetpack compose multi-module android app that can track your calorie consumption and provides a nice visualization of data using canvas.
+It contains unit tests and end to end tests.

 ## Features
 * Onboarding to collect relevant user data such as age, weight etc